martindbp/lazybug/README.md

 ## Environment variables

-These environment variables need to be set for the server if not LOCAL_ONLY is set:
+These environment variables need to be set for the server if not LOCAL is set:

 1. DISCOURSE_API_KEY: for integration with the Discourse API.
 Secret can be created in the Admin UI
 1. DISCOURSE_SECRET: for Discourse SSO.
 Secret is created in the UI when setting up DiscordConnect